 Follow up your on-site meeting with a personal touch.
 Where most companies (and probably your competitors) will follow up with an email, stand out from the crowd by sending a handwritten thank you note to each attendee.
 For an even bigger impact, make the note personal by addressing a question they asked or specific use case they brought up – the extra time you spend on these notes will go a long way.
 Lastly, send the notes with a small, branded gift from your marketing department, like a branded notebook or mug.
 Not only will you stand out from the competition, but you’ll also leave behind a little reminder of your solution.

 Now that you know the 6 best practices to facilitate better on-site sales meetings, you’re ready to go out and start selling!
-We hope our tips will help you improve close ratios and make a great impression on your prospects.
+We hope our effective sales meeting tips will help you improve close ratios and make a great impression on your prospects.
 Good luck!
 For more information about the sales process or our IoT & telecom billing platform, please Contact Rev.io for more information about the sales process or our IoT & telecom billing platform.
 We’re here to chat.